 So multiplying a matrix with its inverse results in the identity matrix.

 Not all matrices have an inverse.
-First of all, a matrix needs to be square to have an inverse, but even that is not enough.
+First of all, a matrix needs to be square to have an inverse.
+This means that the number of rows is equal to the number of columns, so we have an n x n matrix.
+But even being square is not enough to guarantee that the matrix has an inverse.
 A square matrix that does not have an inverse is called a singular matrix, and therefore a matrix that does have an inverse is called non-singular.

 A matrix has an inverse if and only if its determinant is not equal to zero.
 So any matrix that has a determinant equal to zero is singular, and any square matrix that doesn't have a determinant equal to zero has an inverse.

 The way described above is the standard way of multiplying matrices.
 There are some other ways to do it that can be valuable for certain applications.
 Examples of these different multiplication methods are the Hadamard product and the Kronecker product.

 Two matrices A and B can be multiplied if the rows of the first matrix have the same length as the columns of the second matrix.
 Then the entries of the product can be determined by taking the inner products of the rows of A and the columns of B. Therefore AB is not the same as BA.

 The identity matrix I is special in the sense that IA = AI = A. When a matrix A is multiplied with its inverse A^-1 you get the identity matrix I.